zaiisao/Documentation/en/Audio Broadcast/mediaplayer_ios.md

 1. Call the `unpublishVideo`/`unpublishAudio` method to unshare or unpublish the video/audio stream in the media resource.

-   > The remote users can find the video/audio pause.

 2. Call the `detachPlayerFromRtc` method to unbind the player from the Agora channel.
-The player's screen no longer occupies the local user's view.

 3. Call the `release` method to release `RtcChannelPublishHelper`.